matt-dreyer/ai_art_generator/README.md

 ### Requirements
+- PC with an NVIDIA GPU (tested on a Dell Precision 5570 laptop with integrated RTX A1000)
-- NVIDIA GPU and the required CUDA drivers installed, see https://developer.nvidia.com/cuda-downloads
+- NVIDIA CUDA drivers installed, see https://developer.nvidia.com/cuda-downloads
 - Python 3.x

 To install the required libraries, navigate to the directory where the `requirements.txt` is located and run this command in your shell: